 How to Buy Property in Mexico: Step-by-Step Guide 2026

-How to buy property in Mexico step by step — offer, due diligence, fideicomiso, notario closing, timeline, and checklist for foreign buyers in 2026.
+How to buy property in Mexico step by step, offer, due diligence, fideicomiso, notario closing, timeline, and checklist for foreign buyers in 2026.

-By Mexico Invest Editorial · Updated June 7, 2026 · 17 min read
+By Mexico Invest Editorial · Updated July 9, 2026 · 17 min read

-Quick answer: Buying Mexico property in 2026 follows offer → due diligence → fideicomiso → notario closing → registry — typically 30–90 days on resale.
+Quick answer: Buying Mexico property in 2026 follows offer → due diligence → fideicomiso → notario closing → registry, typically 30–90 days on resale.
 Budget 5–10% closing costs, use escrow for deposits, retain your own attorney, and never skip title verification before wiring.

-This guide is the operational timeline — week by week, role by role.
+This guide is the operational timeline, week by week, role by role.
 Legal eligibility lives in Can Foreigners Buy?; cost lines in Closing Costs Breakdown.

-Phase 0: Before you make an offer (weeks 1–4)
+What should buyers verify on phase 0: before you make an offer (weeks 1–4)?

 Pre-offer preparation requires defining investment thesis (STR versus personal use, hold periods, yield targets, cash versus financing), assembling professional teams (independent attorney, buyer’s agents, notarios, banks, property managers), and budgeting total capital including 5-10% closing costs plus 6-month operational reserves.
 This foundation prevents costly mid-transaction surprises and ensures realistic expectations for Mexican property acquisition timelines.